endepointe/endepointe/client/MessageBoard.md

 This component serves as a message board and will require the user to use oauth2 to post a response message to the blog post.

-The messages will be saved as json and saved to a psql db.
+The messages will be saved as json and passed to a psql db.

 The UserPost object will consist of the following:
 ```